Gallardo994/xx-cli/README.md

 xx-cli is a CLI tool for executing pre-made command aliases on per-project basis, meaning the commands can be shared across team members working on the same project.

+It is both suitable for running locally, as well as in CI/CD pipelines by wget'ing or curl'ing a pre-compiled binary from the releases page.

 ## Work in Progress

 This project is a work in progress.
 The features and syntax are subject to change.